 Respecting Anonymity: A Guideline

-I good yardstick is before posting or responding on any social media is to ask “would it be OK if this communication was printed on the front page of the newspaper and stored for years?”
+Perhaps these breaches occur due to a lack of understanding about the public nature of social media rather than disrespect for a person’s wish for anonymity.
+A useful guideline before posting or responding on any social media is to ask: “Would it be okay if this communication was printed on the front page of the newspaper and archived for years?”

 Practicing Restraint for the Sake of Anonymity

 Practicing restraint of tongue and pen can be valuable in this context.
 It’s important that anonymity, a cornerstone of our spiritual principles, maintains its rightful place in our online interactions.